Man Up | Ep. 187 • May 25, 2017

 It’s all eye contact.
 You see conviction in the eyes.
 You see conviction in the mouth, in the voice, in the mouth too – in the voice, the whole face, you mean it, right?

 And so, he knows.
 “Okay, okay.
 If I get into a fight with this guy, he’s going to go all the way.”
 That’s what he needs to believe.

 You see it here, right?
 But you don’t attack him, you don’t invade him; you just defend, right?
-So your space here, if he enters your space, then you’re going for it, and hopefully you know how to fucking fight, or defend, or maybe you got a gun or something – I don’t know.
+So your space here, if he enters your space, then you act in.
+Then you’re going for it, and hopefully you know how to fucking fight, or defend, or maybe you got a gun or something – I don’t know.

 In America, it gets a lot more high stakes, but you have that space, right?
-And you have to know how to read it, because you gotta get to jump on him.
+And you have to know how to read it, because you got to get to jump on him.
 If he’s about to go, the best thing you do is you go first, right?

-But you gotta know it – so there’s obviously self-defense really gives you… Knowing how to defend yourself really gives you that confidence to back all of these things up.
+But you got to know it – so there’s obviously self-defense really gives you… Knowing how to defend yourself really gives you that confidence to back all of these things up.

 What are you doing in a dark alley – but you know, you can speak, “Excuse me, sir?”
 And you go fucking, like, right?
 And you have the conviction in your eyes, and you have the strong frame, and you have the defense and you know what you’re going to do, and you’re reacting, and you’re awake; you are alert.

 So, that’s how you do it: befriend, defend.
 Now, let’s go to… So, let me just remind you as I pull out my phone, oh it’s not my phone but… Which is that… Ugh, iPhone, it takes so long.